Plea-Justice/pleabargain-simulation/README.md

 The Plea Justice Project offers a simulation of plea bargaining processes, which has been made using Adobe Animate and JavaScript.
 This animated software was created as a potential alternative to existing research paradigms (i.e., vignettes and high-stakes deceptions) used to study plea decision-making.

 ## Examples
-If you want to take the simulation for a test run, [here is a link to a demo](https://umasslowell.co1.qualtrics.com/jfe/form/SV_25DlciTSNf0F5nn).
+If you want to take the simulation for a test run, [here is a link to a demo][simulation-demo].
 The link will bring you to a landing page where you will be asked to give informed consent: there will be two text-entry fields.
 The first will ask you to enter your first name to be used in the simulation; the second will request a UML student email address (because the primary study for which the simulation was used recruited students from UMass Lowell).
 Entering the string “[any characters]@student.uml.edu” in this text-entry box will allow you to proceed.

 ### Features